 From vintage leather Chesterfields to metal display cabinets, swivel bar stools and more, the key to achieving an industrial-inspired interior lies in your choice of furniture.
 Less is more when it comes to this style of home décor, so storage needs to be a consideration.
 Whether you’re upcycling old treasures, discovering vintage finds or buying brand new, be sure that clutter is tidied away in a bookcase with cupboard and drawers , wall storage, crates and wire baskets.

 When it comes to industrial-inspired interiors, natural and neutral tones work the best when teamed with materials such as wood, metal and leather.
 Think concrete grey, walnut brown, black, and off-white alongside splashes of olive, petrol blue, and mustard to add a little interest to the scheme.
 A tip to remember is stick to matte rather than anything with a glossy sheen.

 Image credit: Driven By Decor

-Now this is why you can have a little fun.
+Now this is where you can have a little fun.
 Industrial-inspired accessories can make or break a space, especially when it comes to mixing vintage and new purchases.
 If you feel like you’ve over styled, there’s a strong possibility you probably have.
 Consider bell jars, black and white cityscape photography, oversized metal letters, old Hendrick’s gin bottles (any excuse to purchase another bottle!), cushions and throws to add texture and stop the space feeling too cold, old retro fans, typewriters, cacti, vases in varying heights but similar muted tones, and church candles.
 Of course, there are so many other decorative accessories to choose from, but these work particularly well in an industrial inspired space.So, there you have it, the five fundamentals to creating an industrial style interior design.
 Are there any elements here that you’d love to incorporate into your own home?